 EU citizens are in an uncertain position, being used as bargaining chips by a xenophobic Tory government.

 No matter how long you’ve been away from your native EU member state, it is prudent to have an up to date passport.
 Some EU member states allow children and grandchildren, even great grandchildren, to obtain citizenship.
 Others put restrictions on, so that only children registered as foreign births, can pass on nationality to their children, if born outside the EU member state.
-The best way to start on this process is to check the EU member state’s website.
+The best way to start on this process is to check the EU member state’s embassy website.
+These are listed on Home page side bar.

 The 3 Million is the main campaign and support group for EU citizens living in the UK.